UjjwalSharma01/namaste-javascript-notes/notes/season-1/lecture-12.md

 **💡 Answer**: A function along with reference to its outer environment together forms a closure.
 Or in other words, a closure is a combination of a function and its lexical scope bundled together.

+OR
+Function along with it's lexical environment is known as a closure.

 ```javascript
 function outer() {
   var a = 10;